rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ## Conclusion

 This document is extensive.
 It will make a multisite web server more secure and less prone to attack vectors over SSH when turning on SFTP for customer access.
-SFTP is much more secure than FTP, even if you use a really *GOOD* FTP servers and have them set up as securely as possible as noted in this [document on VSFTPD](../secure_ftp_server_vsftpd.md).
+SFTP is much more secure than FTP, even if you use a really *GOOD* FTP server and have them set up as securely as possible as noted in this [document on VSFTPD](../secure_ftp_server_vsftpd.md).
 By implementing *all* of the steps in this document, you can feel comfortable opening up port 22 (SSH) to your public zone and still know that your environment is secure.